 This isn’t my whole protocol as there was more but you get the general idea.

 I have to set a qualifier so you don’t email me to ask me the protocol.
-If you want to know you can obtain a consultation with my Mom.

 Have a pawsitively tail waggin’, NATUROPATHICALLY healthy day, WOOF!